GONZALEZ FAMILY (maternal grandmother)

 The fourth of the children, Trinidad González Pérez.
 Arzaga Minda (1889-1939), is devoted to livestock in the state of Sonora.
 No married, no children.

 Ángel González Pérez Arzaga Minda (1891-1970), the fifth child of the family, was married Eloisa Chavez Villalpando.
-In 1929 they lost all their money they have invested in US banks, when United States was declared bankrupt.
 They had a family of nine children.
 Customs Don Angel was seen in Juarez, Tijuana, Mexicali and Nogales.
 Was also merchant, owned several businesses selling groceries and liquor and drug stores in Paso Texas it was dealer phonograph records and musical instruments.

 The first son of the family, Angel Julio Gonzále Chavez (1913-1982) married Magdalena Ruiz Rascon, had two children: Angel Carlos Gonzalez Ruiz-Rascon, who married with Gloria Soto Julieta Hernandez, with whom he had two children: Luis Ernesto González Soto Soto and Cristina Gonzalez.